-Narrative report
+Narrative Report

 We have reviewed the Authority's 2016/17 Narrative Report and have made comments in relation to compliance with Code requirements.

-We understand that further work is being undertaken to improve the Authority's Narrative Report; however we have not been provided with the final version ahead of this report.
-We will provide the Audit Committee with an update upon the completion of our work on the Narrative Report.
+Following our feedback during the audit process, further work was undertaken to improve the Authority's Narrative Report.
+We have reviewed each iteration of the report and are content that the final version is complaint with Code requirements.

+Accounts production and audit process

 The Accounts and Audit

-Regulations 2015 introduces a statutory requirement to produce a draft set of financial statements earlier for the year 2017/18.
-It also shortens the time available for the audit.
+Regulations 2015 introduces a

+statutory requirement to produce a

+draft set of financial statements

+earlier for the year 2017/18

+onwards.
+It also shortens the time

+available for the audit.